 Intro: QA Documentation

-We have decided to collect and organize information about creating test documents to share with you.
-This guide should be useful for both QA newbies and more experienced specialists who want to simplify their work or team functioning.
+We have collected and organized information about creating test documents to share with you.
+This guide should be useful for both QA newbies and other specialists who want to simplify their work or understand how their development team should be functioning.

 What is Included in QA Documentation?